-It’s no secret that our office is fuelled by coffee (so much so that we even named our logo packages after our favourite espressos).
+It’s no secret that our office is fuelled by coffee.
 So when Culture Club approached us about creating a brand for their Newcastle cafe, we were 110% onboard.

 Located on King Street, just around the corner from our office, Culture Club is a vibrant cafe that required a bold brand befitting its fun personality and deliciously punchy coffee.